 Welcome!

-We certainly understand that and when everything is new, you can probably use some tips and tricks on what to do and how to be prepared for the academic year and the unpredictable Dutch weather.
+We certainly understand that when everything is new, you can probably use some tips and tricks on what to do and how to be prepared for the academic year and the unpredictable Dutch weather.

 That's why we are offering you these tips to help you get off to a good start at the university.
 We hope you enjoy your time with us and wish you a warm welcome at The Hague University of Applied Sciences!

-illustratie studenten
+illustratie welkom

 Our 25 tips for a perfect start to your study!